cjams/whispertux/README.md

 No fancy GPUs are required although whisper.cpp is capable of using them if available.
 Once your speech is transcribed, it is sent to a
 [ydotool daemon](https://github.com/ReimuNotMoe/ydotool) that will write the text into the focused application.

-Super useful voice prompting AI models and speaking terminal commands.
+Super useful for voice prompting AI models and speaking terminal commands.

 Here's a quick [demo](https://www.youtube.com/watch?v=6uY2WySVNQE)